 Contributions to IRAs

 Contributions to an IRA must be from earned income, which is money made from working or running a business.
-IRA contributions can't be with passive income, which includes earnings from investments, Social Security or pensions.
-This means that even children who have earned income from a part-time job, or even babies who earn money from modeling, can contribute to an IRA.
+IRA contributions can't be made with passive income, which includes earnings from investments, Social Security, pensions or VA disability.
+This means that children who have earned income from a part-time job or even babies who earn money from modeling can contribute to an IRA.

 Other retirement IRA considerations